The creation of Energica seat through professional 3D printing and Windform® materials

 Its mechanical characteristics make it particularly suited for Additive Manufacturing applications requiring complex geometries, and where flexible characteristics is a key requisite.

 It was chosen to simulate the foam.

-Energica motorbike 3D printed functional seat prototype in Windform® RL composite material (soft part).
+Energica motorbike 3D printed functional seat prototype in Windform® RL material (soft part).
 Front and back.
 To note its rubber like features and sandwich structure.
 Credits photos (front and back): Gianluca Muratori

 The seat plate is in Windform® GT, composite polyamide material glass fiber reinforced from Windform® family of high performance composite materials.